Asp (character): Fictional character biography

-During the Civil War storyline, The Asp and the other B.A.D.
+During the Civil War storyline, Asp and the other B.A.D.
 Girls were revealed to be members of Captain America's "Secret Avengers", openly opposing the Superhuman Registration Act.
 She took part in the final battle of the "war", but did not accept the offer of amnesty that came with Captain America's surrender.

 Later, Asp and the other BAD Girls were captured by The Mighty Avengers in a New York City mall.

 During the Dark Reign storyline, Asp is revealed as a member of the Initiative's new team for the state of Delaware, the Women Warriors.

 During the Siege, she joined Norman Osborn in the assault on Asgard alongside the Dark Avengers and the Initiative members that are on his side.

 During the Avengers vs. X-Men storyline, Asp was once again seen as part of the Serpent Society, apparently having abandoned her attempts at reformation.
 The group was quickly defeated by Hope Summers during a botched bank robbery.

 As part of the All-New, All-Different Marvel, Asp appears as a member of Viper's Serpent Society under its new name Serpent Solutions.
 Her venom bolt kept Captain America paralyzed while he was a prisoner of the Serpent Society.

 Asp later joined several other super-villains as they attended a boxing match in Las Vegas between America Chavez and her girlfriend Magdalena.
 The match was orchestrated by Arcade, and ended when America's grandmother appeared and defeated the criminals.

 Alongside other members of the Serpent Society, Asp joined Constrictor when he revealed he had stolen Iron Fist's mystical book and had planned to sell it to Iron Fist's enemy, Choshin.
 Unbeknownst to Asp and the other serpents, it was actually Constrictor's son who had donned the costume after his father had died.
 During a battle with Iron Fist, Sabretooth, and Choshin's samurais, Asp was knocked out of the battle.